 A great deal has gone into the preservation of the “Spirit of 1776” suffrage wagon.
 See preservation report,”Inside the Conservator’s Studio,” March 27, 2018.

 March 2017.
-“Spirit of 1776” suffrage wagon on exhibit at the NYS Capitol in Albany, NY.
+“Spirit of 1776” suffrage wagon went on exhibit at the NYS Capitol in Albany, NY. to commemorate 100 years of women voting.
 Lt.
-Gov. Kathy Hochul invites New Yorkers and visitors from here and abroad to events, exhibits, and celebrations featuring the state as the cradle of the women’s rights movement in the U.S.
+Gov. Kathy Hochul invited New Yorkers and visitors from here and abroad to events, exhibits, and celebrations featuring the state as the cradle of the women’s rights movement in the U.S.

-The article above is from “New York Archives” magazine, Fall 2013.
+This article is from “New York Archives” magazine, Fall 2013.
 It is reprinted with permission in a publication that’s a member benefit of the Archives Partnership Trust (nysarchivestrust.org)

 Woodstock Times article, March 2, 2017.
 “Wagon Women have Woodstock Ties.”

 We support the New York State Museum in putting the “Spirit of 1776” wagon on permanent exhibit for now and future generations!